ronaldraxon/GetandCleanDat_Proj/README.md

 	If you need functions from both plyr and dplyr, please load plyr first, then dplyr: library(plyr); library(dplyr)

-For that reason, I´ve included the respective lines to call (and discard plyr as necessary) these libraries, but you have to make sure these packages are available in your machine.
+For that reason, I´ve included the respective lines to call those libraries, but you have to make sure these packages are available in your machine.